Last updated at 19:48, 26 Sep 2015 Uploaded at 6:24, 6 May 2013

 Belt-Fastened Quivers repositions quivers and crossbow bolts in order to be more "backpack friendly" for the player and all NPCs.
 It also makes minor modifications to the placement of bows and crossbows in order to avoid as much clipping as possible using this new position, while still trying to draw bows and quivers closer to the body than the default placement.
 This file modifies the placement of quivers, crossbow bolts, bows, and crossbows for all vanilla races and sexes.

 Now includes new arrow drawing animations courtesy of Ninivekha!
-The animation matches the new quiver location when standing and sneaking.
-An animation for mounted combat may come about some day.
+The animation matches the new quiver location when standing, sneaking, and riding a horse.

 Animation Previews (animated GIFs, please allow them to load)

 While it wasn't intended at the time, the visual design is similar to that of Dark Souls' quiver location.